Subscribing to an international health insurance

-Are you looking for an international health insurance to replace part of your social protection?
-Before leaving your home country (Belgium, France, Luxembourg, Monaco, The Netherlands, Switzerland, ….) to live and/or work abroad, please take to select carefully your international health insurance.
+Are you looking for an international health insurance?
+This is probably to replace part of your social protection before leaving your home country (Belgium, France, Luxembourg, The Netherlands, ….).
+You are about to live and/or work abroad.
+Take time to read documents and to select carefully your international health insurance.

-Therefore, we advise you to consider first conditions when you will be back in your home country.
-Some countries such as France and Belgium offer a link with the social security through CFE.
-In certain countries, you can maintain your local coverage even if you leave abroad.
+First, we advise you to consider conditions when you will be back in your home country.
+Some countries such as France and Belgium offer a link with the social security through CFE or ONSS outre mer.
+In certain countries, you can maintain your local coverage even if you live abroad (ex: Germany).

 Take time to read all the documentation of your international health insurance!

-Pay attention to the following criteria which could make the difference, and which are not always considered as they should.
-Your Moncey Advisor remains at your disposal to respond to all questions you could have.
+Pay attention to the following criteria which could make the difference (and which are not always considered as they should).
+Your Moncey Advisor remains at your disposal to respond to all questions you may have.

 Which intervention should I select for my international health insurance?